 We Episcopalians pour so much into this service because we really love the God-made-human part of the whole sweep of Christian believing.
 That this peasant child contained the fullness of Divine Being is thrilling, and affects how we see everything that unrolls from that tiny life’s beginning.

 Because of our love for the incarnation of God, we love all that God made, all the world.
 We have many committed people working tirelessly and joyously on climate change.
-In our own Diocese of California (which is really the Bay Area) we have the Rev. Canon Sally Bingham, one of the most famous climate change activists in the world; Tom Steyer, Grace Cathedral trustee and denizen of the pages of the New York Times for throwing his energy and his money into climate change causes on the political front; the Very Rev. Mark Richardson, Dean of the Episcopal seminary in Berkeley, who is a specialist on evolution and Christian theology; the Bishop of California (me), one of the first official delegates from the whole Episcopal Church to one of the UN Climate Change Summits (the Paris summit, in December); the Rev. Joshua Griffin, a PhD student in climate change studies, working closely with the Kivalina indigenous community in Alaska, who must leave their ancestral home due to rising ocean levels; and many more.
+In our own Diocese of California (which is really the Bay Area) we have the Rev. Canon Sally Bingham, one of the most famous climate change activists in the world; Tom Steyer, Grace Cathedral trustee and denizen of the pages of the New York Times for throwing his energy and his money into climate change causes on the political front; the Very Rev. Mark Richardson, dean of the Episcopal seminary in Berkeley, who is a specialist on evolution and Christian theology; the Bishop of California (me), one of the first official delegates from the whole Episcopal Church to one of the UN Climate Change Summits (the Paris summit, in December 2015); the Rev. Joshua Griffin, a PhD student in climate change studies, working closely with the Kivalina indigenous community in Alaska, who must leave their ancestral home due to rising ocean levels; and many more.

-EM-N: At the very core of Buddhist spiritual practice lays the wisdom of interdependence.
+EM-N: At the very core of Buddhist spiritual practice lies the wisdom of interdependence.
 The Buddha said: “This being, that becomes; from the arising of this, that arises; this not being, that becomes not; from the ceasing of this, that ceases.”
 What this means is that we are a part of the great nature of infinite contingency and so everything we do matters.
 And yet paradoxically it also means that we are not in total command and only see a little piece of things.

 The Buddhist approach is more of an inquiry than a philosophy that encourages we look directly and realistically at who we are in relationship to our world.
 The purpose is to live in the heart of this beautiful paradox; to develop the capacity to bear witness to the pain and beauty of the world without shutting down and while trying with all our might to ease the suffering we see around us.
 This includes the suffering of our magnificent planet.